Aftermath of the 2008 Mumbai attacks: Response reform

+Civil compensation

+Following the attacks, British politicians accused the government of "moral failure".
+The compensation scheme established following bombings in London in 2005 only applied to those injured on UK soil, leaving British citizens to apply for financial aid for medical and mental health expenses incurred in the aftermath from the Red Cross or through civil personal injury claims.
+Travel insurance would be another avenue to seek relief, except that the policies issued generally did not cover acts of terrorism.

+In 2009, the UK government did promise to change the law to include citizens injured in attacks outside the UK.
+In 2011, it was reported that the government did not intend to go forward with the plan that would provide monetary relief for survivors of terror attacks abroad.
+As of April 2024, the program to provide compensation didn't cover any attack that injured a British citizen occurring before 27 November 2012.

+Legal action was brought in the High Court in London in 2012 against Tata Group and the Taj Hotel.
+Justice Stewart, in hearing arguments over where suit should be brought, decided that London would be the appropriate forum rather than India.

 Citizens' movements

-The Mumbai attack also triggered a chain of citizens' movements across India.
+The attack triggered a chain of citizens' movements across India.
 People from all walks of life hit the streets with candles and placards to pay tributes to the victims of the tragedy almost every weekend after the 26/11 incident.
-While NSG commandos, Mumbai police officials, hotel staffers, etc. who participated in the operation to eliminate the terrorists became overnight heroes, the wrath of the citizens was directed towards the Government's inability to ensure adequate security to its citizens, and soon led to the chain of resignations, including that of the Indian Home Minister, Shivraj Patil.
+While NSG commandos, Mumbai police officials, hotel staffers, etc. who participated in the operation to eliminate the terrorists became overnight heroes, the wrath of the citizens was directed towards the Government's inability to ensure adequate security to its citizens, and soon led to the chain of resignations, including that of the Indian Home Minister, Shivraj Patil and Maharashtra Chief Minister Vilasrao Deshmukh.
 The gathering of citizens at the Gateway of India in Mumbai was unprecedented and historic.
 From India Gate and Jantar Mantar in New Delhi to marketplaces and street corners all across the country, India witnessed candlelight vigils by the common people.
 Some organised initiatives to carry forward the citizens' movement included a Hindustan Times-CNN-IBN Initiative, India Today Group's War Against Terror, and Hindustan Hamara Citizens' Initiative, besides a large number of blogs on the issue.

-February 2009 video release

-On 25 February 2009, new videos of CCTV were released, displaying the inside of the hotel where the Mumbai siege took place.
+The Muslim community in India condemned the attack and refused to allow burial of the bodies of the dead terrorists in their graveyards.

+In addition, anti-Pakistan protests took place in Mumbai and nationwide in the aftermath of the attack.
+During the protests, demonstrators shouted Pakistan Murdabad(meaning Down with Pakistan), and many demanding cutting any ties with Pakistan.